- unsafe.Pointer

 useResource(r)

-// The compiler might think that r is no longer needed
+// The compiler may consider that r is no longer needed

-runtime.KeepAlive(r) // ensures that r is alive up to this point
+runtime.KeepAlive(r) // ensure that r is alive up to this point

 }